abagewitz-git/mooc-securiing-software-project-1/djangotutorial/FLAWs Readme.txt

 LINK to gitrepo: https://github.com/abagewitz-git/mooc-securiing-software-project-1
-The example uses the djangotutorial that is modified to exeplify 5 OWASP examples.
+The example uses the djangotutorial that is modified to exeplify 5 OWASP examples from this list: https://owasp.org/www-project-top-ten/.
 The example uses standard python and should not need any specific installations.

 Happy reviewing!